B.C.'s Tourism Strategy

 Destination BC, the provincial tourism marketing agency plays a key role in leading tourism marketing and development activities for the province.
 Destination BC delivers on key actions under Gaining the Edge by showcasing B.C. and the Super, Natural British Columbia® brand to the world with the goal of increasing the number of visitors to the province and the economic benefits generated by the industry.

 Collectively, these efforts help diversify our local economies to ensure their growth and prosperity.
 The value of tourism is exponential.
 Every tourist dollar spent in B.C. gets reinvested into our communities, providing benefits for residents and visitors alike.
-To learn more about the value of tourism click here.

 Goal 1: Leadership through Partnership, Alignment and Coordination